 those who understood what happened were left to record the event.

-for the end of the age and the second coming was the first century.
+for the END and return of Christ was the first century.
+A faulty

 The last day, the day of visitation, the end, the end of the age, and the

 last hour are always associated with the second coming of Christ, which

 the New Testament consistently says would happen in the first century in

 the generation of the Apostles.
 These are the "time statements."
 Though